 Spectator sportsmanship continues after the game is over.
 As you leave the stands, avoid getting into an altercation with other spectators.
-If you can see that someone is spoiling for a fight, don’t make eye contact or a comment that will rile the angry person.
-Don’t push or shove your way to the exit.
+There are gracious ways to deal with people spoiling for a fight.
+For example, don’t make eye contact or leave a comment that will rile the angry person up.
+And, don’t push or shove your way to the exit.

 If you are there for a children’s game, avoid making any comments about children from either team.
 You never know when the other child’s parent, family member, or friend might be in listening distance.
 Most parents are extremely protective of their kids, and they’ll do whatever they can to protect them.

 Players and coaches always appreciate kind remarks after the game is over.
 If you have the opportunity to talk to them, let them know you enjoyed the game, even if your team lost.
 Never tell them what they did wrong.
 First of all, it’s too late for that.
 Secondly, the coaches probably already know.
-The children already feel bad about any mistakes they made, and there is no need to further embarrass them at this point.
+The children already feel bad about any mistakes they made, and there is no need to embarrass them at this point further.